CSE140L/fa24-labs/docs/docs/lab5/ff_constr.md

 The minimization of states is based on the observation that equivalent states can be merged.
 How does one identify if two states are equivalent?
 A cursory examination will indicate that satisfaction of two straightforward conditions will suffice in determining equivalence.
-First, the outputs of the two states in question must match for every input.
+First, the outputs of the two states in question must match (for every input in the case of Mealy).
 Second, the two states must transition to the same state when supplied identical inputs.
 While these two conditions suffice, one can observe that the second condition can be relaxed, thus expanding the possibilities for equivalence.
 Transitioning to the identical state (on the same inputs) suffices, yet transitioning to an equivalent state (on the same inputs) will do as well (since if the states are equivalent, they will reduce to the same state, thus making this expanded condition equivalent to the original one).